nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-- `select 1` will return a list of students from the first group.
+- `select 1` will show you your list of students from the first group.

 [Back to list of features](#features)